tobywf/photon-mono-hacking/README.md

 ## How to restore the external flash

-I don't know an easy way to do this.
-Presumably use the same method that was used to modify the external flash in the same place.
+I don't know an easy way to do this with probe-rs or OpenOCD.
+However, I have made a [proof-of-concept called `rs-flash`](https://github.com/tobywf/rs-flash) that can load the external flash.

-The main issue is that down channels seem to be poorly supported in `probe-rs`.
-Otherwise, it should be possible to use a similar approach to dumping the firmware, but in reverse by piping data via RTT from the host to the target.
-This is necessary, as the external flash size is much larger than the MCU flash size.

-Alternatively, With access to the MCU it should be possible to write code to load the external flash image from a USB drive, and restore the flash that way.